Sound waves zap prostate tissue without surgery

 Summary

-This study tests the safety of a new device that uses sound waves (histotripsy) to break down extra prostate tissue in men with benign prostatic hyperplasia (BPH).
-About 80 men aged 50 and older with moderate to severe symptoms will be treated and monitored for side effects.
-The goal is to see if this non-invasive approach can relieve urinary problems without the need for ongoing medication.
+This study tests a new device that uses focused sound waves to break down extra prostate tissue without cuts or needles.
+It includes 80 men aged 50 and older with an enlarged prostate causing bothersome symptoms.
+The main goal is to check if the procedure is safe.

 Disclaimer